AF-1/lms-usecommentstaginfolight/README.md

 A plugin for [Logitech Media Server](https://github.com/Logitech/slimserver)<br>

-This plugin uses (key)words in your music files' <u>comment tags</u> to add extra information to the song details page and to define/display custom title formats.
+This plugin uses (key)words in your music files' <u>comments tags</u> to add extra information to the song details page and to define/display custom title formats.
 <br><br><br>

 ## Requirements